heistak/your-code-displays-japanese-wrong/otherthings.md

  1. Repeating steps 1 and 2 as necessary until the sentence is complete
  1. Finally, with nothing in the buffer, hitting Enter again to submit the message

 The issue is that the *Enter key is used multiple times to interact with the IME program, without the intent of submitting the message.* If the messaging app is coded in a way that it directly hooks to the key code of the Enter key, the app will prematurely submit the message when the user is still in the middle of writing the message!
-To avoid this, the app should not look for the raw key code of the Enter key, but rather look for a newline character.
+To avoid this, the app by default should not look for the raw key code of the Enter key, but rather look for a newline character.

+(I was notified by [lifthrasiir on Hacker News](https://news.ycombinator.com/item?id=29023626) that in some Chinese/Korean environments, there can be IMEs that would be better served by having the raw Enter key code serve as submit.
+I guess having the app look for a newline by default, but allowing an option to make it look for the key code instead, is the only way to satisfy all parties.)

 [Back to Main Page](index.html)